Football in Vietnam: AFC Asian Cup

 Vietnam, as South Vietnam, finished in 4th place in both the 1956 and 1960 editions.
 However, there were only 4 teams in the final round of the tournament.

 Since the return of Vietnam to international stage at 1991, Vietnam enjoyed a smaller level of success, but it has been noted for notable achievements during 2007 AFC Asian Cup as host, when Vietnam was the only host team to qualify to quarterfinals before losing to eventual winner Iraq.
-This was also in the 2019 AFC Asian Cup where Vietnam made the quarterfinals but lost to eventual runners up Japan.
+This also re-occurred in the 2019 AFC Asian Cup where Vietnam made the quarterfinals but lost to eventual runners up Japan.